iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Security AWS IAM Identity Center Single sign-on

-Security AWS Security Token Service (AWS STS) Service that issues temporary security credentials
+Security AWS Security Token Service (AWS STS) Service to issue temporary security credentials

 Security AWS KMS Encryption key management

-Security AWS Web Application Firewall (WAF) Firewall that protects against common web attacks such as SQL injection
+Security AWS Web Application Firewall (WAF) Firewall.
+Protects from common web attacks like SQL injection

-Security AWS Firewall Manager Integrated FW policy management
+Security AWS Firewall Manager Unified FW policy management

 Security Amazon GuardDuty Threat detection